Oct 23rd, 2019

 Dangers and annoyances?

 The river conditions during the winter months can change drastically.
 There will be days where the rivers are unfishable due to high and off color water, so understanding that cancelled days can happen is important.
+If weather and water conditions create unsafe or unfishable conditions, Scott reserves the right to cancel your day of fishing.
+In the event that your fishing day or days are canceled, Scott will apply 75% of your payment to a booking for the following season.

 The rivers of the Oregon coast have sea-bright steelhead arriving January through April.